Updated February 2026

 Nature’s carpet, made of wool, also claims that it can be installed over concrete without a vapor barrier because it’s breathable.
 I would not install this over concrete, certainly not the ones with jute and or natural latex backing.
 A wool carpet with a synthetic backing will fare far better over concrete, in my experience.

-FLOR carpet tiles have a vinyl backing (or Bitumen in some cases).
-The vinyl is a vapor barrier.
+FLOR carpet tiles have a vinyl backing or PVC-free plastic backing.
+Both plastics are a vapor barrier.
 If you are OK with installing a vapor barrier over your concrete slab or basement then this is an acceptable installation.
 I prefer not to block moisture in a slab/basement since it’s always trying to dry to the inside.
-I have seen a vapor barrier over a concrete slab become a mold risk in most homes.
+I have seen a vapor barrier over a concrete slab become a mold risk in many homes.

 Carpet of any kind installed over a wood subfloor is much easier and is much less of a concern.